PacificBiosciences/ANGEL/README.md

 #### Dumb ORF prediction

-`dumb_predict.py` takes as input a fasta file and outputs all longest ORFs (could be overlapping) that exceed the user-defined minimum length.
-In addition, it uses [CD-HIT](http://www.bioinformatics.org/cd-hit/) to remove redundancy to create a "top training set" for ANGEL classifier training.
+`dumb_predict.py` takes as input a fasta file and outputs all longest ORFs (could be overlapping) that exceed the user-defined minimum length and has a positive log-odds scores based on hexamer frequencies.

 The usage is: